 Saxony – A great dual purpose breed, the Saxony is a heavy, fast growing duck who also lays a large amount of white or light blue eggs.
 Originally bred in the 1930s in Germany, nearly all the breeding stock were lost in World War II.
 Saxony are listed as critically endangered by the Livestock Conservancy.
 Males display the typical Mallard pattern, but their colors are unique from any other breed.
 The male’s head & wing markings are blue-gray, with a chestnut breast and cream belly.
-The females are a golden buff with creamy facial strips, neck ring & belly.
+The females are a golden buff with cream/white facial stripes, neck ring & belly.
 They are calm, curious & excellent natural foragers.

 White Call – Their petite size, calm temperament & playful attitude make Call ducks very popular as pets or for exhibition.
 Adorably small, full grown adults tip the scale at under 1.5 pounds.
-Call ducks were originally bred by duck hunters, the Call duck’s call & quack would attract wild ducks to the hunting area.
-Call ducks have been nearly entirely replaced by artificial duck calls & decoys, so now these ducks are mainly raised as pets.
+Call ducks were originally bred by duck hunters, the Call duck’s call & quack attracts wild ducks to the hunting area.
+For hunting, Call ducks have been nearly entirely replaced by artificial duck calls & decoys, so now these ducks are mainly raised as pets.
 As expected, they have a very loud call and are very talkative so they might not be the best choice if you have close neighbors.
 In recent years, multiple colors of Call ducks are becoming available.
 The two most popular are white (an all white duck) and grey (looks like a mini Mallard)

 Swedish – A medium to large size dual purpose bird, they are slow growing and excellent natural foragers.
 You can expect 3-4 eggs per week with varying shades of white, blue and green.
 They have calm temperaments and will make a great addition to your backyard farm!
 Black Swedish are mostly black with a white patch on their neck & chest.
 Blue Swedish are a slate blueish gray with a white patch on their neck & chest.
 The color blue will not breed true however.
 If you breed a blue male to a blue female, half will be true Blue Swedish, a quarter will be Black Swedish and the other quarter will be Splash or Silver (either speckled white & grey or a silvery gray)

 Runner – These ducks do not have the typical “duck” body shape – they are lightweight and stand upright like penguins, they always remind me of bowling pins!
 Their upright stance allows them to run fast rather than slowly waddle like other domesticated ducks.
 They were originally bred in China to help rice farmers control insects in the rice paddies.
-They are excellent egg layers, laying 4-5 eggs per week that usually have a blueish tint to them.
+They are excellent egg layers & natural foragers, laying 4-5 eggs per week that usually have a blueish tint to them.
 Runner ducks tend to be nervous and can stampede when startled.

 Magpie – A lightweight bird, they are excellent egg layers – laying 4-5 colorful eggs per week.
-Magpie’s eggs can vary from white, cream, blue and green.
+Magpie’s eggs can vary from white, cream, blue, and green.
 Their feathers are usually black & white, but also can be found in blue & white with an orange bill.
 Generally a quiet & calm breed, they make excellent additions to suburban farms.